googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

     - `counter` contains the settings for counter-based autoscaling:
       - `key` is the name of the counter to use for scaling decisions.
       - `bufferSize` is the size of a buffer of counted items that are available in the Fleet (available capacity).
 Value can be an absolute number or a percentage of desired game server instances.
 An absolute number is calculated from percentage by rounding up.
 Must be bigger than 0.
-      - `minCapacity` is the minimum aggregate Counter total capacity across the fleet.
+      - `minCapacity` is the minimum aggregate Counter total capacity across the fleet, defaulting to 1000.
 If zero, MinCapacity is ignored.
 If non zero, MinCapacity must be smaller than MaxCapacity and bigger than BufferSize.
-      - `maxCapacity` is the maximum aggregate Counter total capacity across the fleet.
+      - `maxCapacity` is the maximum aggregate Counter total capacity across the fleet, defaulting to 1000.
 It must be bigger than both MinCapacity and BufferSize.
+Note that setting capacity to max(int64) may lead to issues and is not recommended.
   - `list` parameters of the list policy type
     - `list` contains the settings for list-based autoscaling:
       - `key` is the name of the list to use for scaling decisions.